Tomato6966/Debian-Cheat-Sheet-Setup/README.md

 # How-to-setup-your-Linux-Server
-How to setup your linux server and install nodejs, python, ffmpeg and java.
+How to setup your Linux Server and install nodejs, python, ffmpeg and java.
 Working good for Discord Bot hosting and other hostings!

 ## youtube tutorial: